-- Are the interconnection standards applicable to all projects or are there size limitations that may prevent state jurisdictional projects from having a clear path to interconnection? - What DERs are covered by the interconnection standards? - Is energy storage explicitly addressed, defined, and given a clear path to proceed through the interconnection review process? - What are the size limits for the different levels of review? - Is there an option to have expedited review for small, inverter-based systems unlikely to trigger adverse system impacts? (e.g., under 25 kilowatts) - Is there an option for a Fast Track review process for larger DERs (e.g., up to 5 Megawatts) that are unlikely to require system upgrades and/or negatively impact the safety and reliability of the grid? - What technical screens are applied for the Fast Track review process? - Is there a transparent Supplemental Review Process for interconnection applications that fail the Fast Track screens? - Is there a pre-application report that allows DER customers to access (for a reasonable fee) a preliminary grid information report prior to submitting a full interconnection application? - Is the utility meeting current timelines (if established)?
-If not, why? - What methods, approaches and tools are in place to improve the timeliness of the interconnection process (e.g., electronic application submittal, tracking, and signatures)? - Is there an explicit process to clear projects from the interconnection queue if they do not progress? - Are there clear timelines for construction of upgrades or meter installs? - Is there a clear, efficient, and fair dispute resolution process? - Is there a transparent reporting process and publication of the interconnection queue to allow customers to see how many projects are in the queue?
+- Does the state have interconnection standards that apply uniformly to all utilities within the commission's jurisdiction? - Are the interconnection standards applicable to all projects, or are there size limitations that may prevent state jurisdictional projects from having a clear path to interconnection? - What DERs are covered by the interconnection standards?
+Are microgrids covered? - Is energy storage explicitly addressed, defined and given a clear path to proceed through the interconnection review process? - What are the size limits for the different levels of review? - Is there an option to have expedited review for small, inverter-based systems unlikely to trigger adverse system impacts (e.g., under 25 kilowatts)? - Is there an option for a fast-track review process for larger DERs (e.g., up to 5 megawatts) that are unlikely to require system upgrades and/or negatively impact the safety and reliability of the grid? - What technical screens are applied for the fast-track review process? - Is there a transparent supplemental review process for interconnection applications that fail the fast-track screens? - Is there a preapplication report that allows DER customers to access (for a reasonable fee) a preliminary grid information report prior to submitting a full interconnection application?23 - Is the utility meeting current timelines (if established)?
+If not, why? - What methods, approaches and tools are in place to improve the timeliness of the interconnection process (e.g., electronic application submittal, tracking and signatures, online payment of fees, describing possible remedies if an application is denied, etc.)?